neumanh/K-anonymity-fot-texts/README.md

 # Getting Started
-You can get started with kanon4text immediately by installing it with pip:
+You can get started with kanonym4text immediately by installing it with pip:

 ## download package

 ```
-pip install kanon4text
+pip install kanonym4text
 ```

-## step 1 - creat a data frame from your corpus
+## Step 1 - creat a data frame from your corpus
 The code receives a data frame containing the corpus in the following format:
 "txt" - column with the texts (default column name)

-## step 2 - import the following and initializethe object
+## Step 2 - import the following and initializethe object
 Use [gensim word embedding model]([url](https://radimrehurek.com/gensim/models/word2vec.html#pretrained-models)) for you choice (default - *glove-twitter-25*)
 ```
 from kanonym4text import Kanonym